BGD-1DAY00/Form-Validation/README.md

 # Form-Validation
 #Small JS Project
 - used javascript, html, css
-- ensured valid input to all available entries
+- ensured valid inputs to all available entries